+PI24, extension 6577

-A347, extension 6577 Counseling hours by appointment
+Counseling hours by appointment

-Personal Counseling, housed in the Career and Personal Development Center, focuses on personal, emotional, social and interpersonal concerns that affect everyone's life.
+Personal Counseling, housed in the Women's Center, focuses on personal, emotional, social and interpersonal concerns that affect everyone's life.
 Staffed by psychologists, social workers and counselors skilled in a variety of specialties, the Personal Counseling area offers both individual and group counseling.
 These services are free of charge to students enrolled in six or more hours of credit courses.